-How to mess with your cat by drawing a square
+Why do cats sit in a taped square or circle?

 Cats are quirky.
 There's no question about it.
 We know they like to hide in boxes and knock things over.
 They are persnickety about their drinking preferences.

-But the latest kitty question involves a roll of tape.
-If you make a square on your floor, what will your cat do?
+But this kitty question involves a roll of tape.
+If you make a square or other closed shape on your floor, what will your cat do?
 Turns out a lot of cats will get inside it.

-Danielle Matheson's (@prograpslady) Tweet about her mom's home experiment started the hubbub:
+Danielle Matheson's (@prograpslady) Tweet about her mom's home experiment started the hubbub.

-Nobody has had a more productive day than my mother pic.twitter.com/LK6KX9KM1x— Danielle Matheson (@prograpslady) April 10, 2017

 Amazed cat owners responded after replicating the experiment, often with tape, but others with squares made out of ribbon, sheets of paper and even shoes.

-Note: Editor's note: This story has been updated since it was first published in April 2016.